modonohoe/aurora-chasers-ireland/README.md

 ### Testing User Stories
 ### Bugs and Fixes

-Before adding a transparent border, when you hovered on a list item on the Tips & Resources page, it would 'jump' and shift elements around it:
+Initially, when you hovered on a list item on the Tips & Resources page, it would 'jump' and shift elements around it (pushing down the heading underneath for example):
 ![Hero Image zoom](assets/images/jumping-menu.gif "Jumping Menu before")

-After, with transparent border applied:
+The menu after adding a transparent 'invisible' border:
 ![Hero Image zoom](assets/images/stabilized-menu.gif "Stabilized Menu after")